ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 ### Google / Facebook / Other XMPP

-Alice is using a third party service like Google or Facebook but still wants to recieve push notifications to an app the supports the ChatSecure Push Protocol.
+Alice is using a third party service like Google or Facebook but still wants to receive push notifications to an app the supports the ChatSecure Push Protocol.
 This is not ideal and works around XMPP limitations and has privacy issues.

 ![Google / Facebook / Other XMPP](./Images/ChatSecure_Push-Level Google+Facebook+XMPP.png)

-ChatSecure Thin Client is a server that signs into your account pretending to be a client in order to recieve messages.
+ChatSecure Thin Client is a server that signs into your account pretending to be a client in order to receive messages.

 Step 1 - Alice retrieves new `white_list_token` for the ChatSecure Thin Client from ChatSecure Push Server.